GAMS-dev/TIMES_MIRO/README.md

 The input view is organized in multiple tabs which are described below.

 ##### Input Widgets
 The Input widgets tab allows to specify some basic settings.
-Most of them should be self explaining but the two highlighted in the following screenshet are explained in detail below.
+Most of them should be self explaining but the two highlighted in the following screenshot are explained in detail below.

 ![inputwidgets](/pics/input_widgets.png?raw=true)

 For the widget `Location of TIMES source - leave blank for default location`, it should be noted that the default location refers to the the 'source' subdirectory that comes with the [TIMES_Demo repository](https://github.com/etsap-TIMES/TIMES_Demo) which is embedded as a git submodule.
 If another TIMES source should be used, the path to the corresponding folder can be entered to this field.
-Due to the implementation of this option via a [singleton set](https://www.gams.com/miro/model.html#display-sinset), the *double pipe syntax* has to be used, i.e. the path to the folder has to be entered after two pipe symbols `||` and the path needs to end with a dircetory separator (`\` or `/`), e.g.:
+Due to the implementation of this option via a [singleton set](https://www.gams.com/miro/model.html#display-sinset), the *double pipe syntax* has to be used, i.e. the path to the folder has to be entered after two pipe symbols `||` and the path needs to end with a directory separator (`\` or `/`), e.g.:

 ![pathtosource](/pics/Times_source_folder_option.PNG?raw=true)